An Improved Approximation Algorithm for Quantum Max-Cut: Anshu-Gosset-Morenz quantum circuits

-Intuitively, the final term in Equation \ref{rotation_lemma_EPR_eq} corresponds to the \emph{gain} in energy from the $ij$ rotation, whilst the middle term corresponds to the \emph{loss} in energy from the neighbouring $ik$ and $jl$ rotations.
+As we increase the angles $\{\theta_{ij}\}$, the final term in Equation \ref{rotation_lemma_EPR_eq} increases, whilst the middle term decreases.
+Intuitively, the final term corresponds to the \emph{gain} in energy from the $ij$ rotation, whilst the middle term corresponds to the \emph{loss} in energy from the neighbouring $ik$ and $jl$ rotations.